scalameta/metals/docs/diagrams/instruction.md

 ### Usage

-Documentation can be found at [website](https://plantuml.com/command-line).
-Following instruction is more or less based on mentioned website.
+Documentation can be found on the [website](https://plantuml.com/command-line).

 The most basic way to run it is `plantuml file1 file2 file3`.
 This will look for @startXYZ into file1, file2 and file3.
 For each diagram, a .png file will be created.